SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/getting-started/getting-started-shopping-cart-app.md

 1. Open the TypeScript file `shopping-cart-controller.ts`.
 1. Render the content of the shopping cart.

    If we recall the implementation of the `products` micro application, we notice that the `products` microfrontend publishes a message to the topic `shopping-cart/add-product` when the user adds a product to the shopping cart.
-However, due to the design of our application, our microfrontend may not display at that time.
+However, due to the design of our application, our microfrontend might not be displayed at that time.
 Therefore we would miss the message.

    The concept of activators comes to our rescue.
-An activator allows a micro application to initialize and connect to the platform when the user loads the host application into his browser.
+An activator allows a micro application to initialize and connect to the platform upon host application's startup.
 In the course of this Getting Started Guide, we will implement an activator that will listen to messages published to the topic `shopping-cart/add-product` and put the message's payload into session storage.
 But more about this later.

    In the skeleton for this project, you will find the class `ShoppingCartService` in the file `shopping-cart-service.ts`.
 It provides us access to the session storage via an RxJS `Observable`, notifying us when the user adds a product to the shopping cart.